digst/cloud/design.md

 ### Service DevOps
 ![](devops.svg)

 The development and operation of applications must be supported by an efficient tool chain.
-To help government organisations adapt agile development in a cloud setting, a joint public, fully supported enterprise grade tool chain is chosen and provided as part of the GovCloud Platform.
+To help government organisations adapt agile development in a cloud setting, a joint public, fully supported enterprise grade tool chain integrated with the CovCloud Paas is provided by SIT.

 The use of the toolchain is recommended and can function as a guide for competences across development vendors.
 However, not all Platform Consumers (and more importantly their developers) can be expected to adhere to tool choices made by Platform Policy Owner.